MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 > - Detect a user switch
 > - Enable global sign-in and sign-out

-## Prerequisites

-- An Azure account with an active subscription.
-[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-### Create or modify an existing Android application project.
+### Create or modify an existing Android application

-To complete the rest of the tutorial, you need to create or modify an existing Android application project.
+To complete the rest of the tutorial, you need to create a new or modify an existing Android application.
 If you haven't already, see the [MSAL Android tutorial](./tutorial-v2-android.md) for guidance on how to integrate MSAL with your Android app, sign in a user, call Microsoft graph, and sign out a user.
 If you prefer using a completed code sample for learning and testing, clone the [sample application](https://github.com/Azure-Samples/ms-identity-android-java/) from GitHub.
 The sample has the capability to work in [single or multi account mode](./single-multi-account.md).

 ### Add the MSAL SDK to your local Maven repository